 - Nodular lymphocyte depleted Hodgkin lymphoma (NLPHL)

-- Experiencing B symptoms (drenching night sweats, persistent fevers & weight loss)
+- B symptoms – which include drenching night sweats, persistent fevers & unintended weight loss

 - Organ or bone marrow damage because of the lymphoma